Eight Carat: Sons as sires

-Mouawad stood one season in Australia at Glenlogan Park Stud in QLD, however due to fertility problems, he was re-sold again at public auction for A$525,000 to the former Domeland Syndicate and shipped to China.
-Unfortunately his whereabouts are unknown due to the collapse of the Chinese racing industry in late 2005.
+Mouawad stood one season in Australia at Glenlogan Park Stud in Queensland, however due to fertility problems, he was re-sold again at public auction for A$525,000 to the former Domeland Syndicate and shipped to China.
+His fate is unknown following the collapse of the Chinese racing industry in 2005.

 Honours

 Eight Carat won the New Zealand Broodmare of the Year a record-equalling three times from 1995 to 1997 due to the deeds of Octagonal and Mouawad.

 In 1996 Eight Carat was named Broodmare of the Year by the international journal Owner-Breeder (USA).

 Eight Carat died in 2000, aged 25 at Sir Patrick Hogan's Cambridge Stud.
 She is buried alongside Sir Tristram (IRE).